code-double-m/WebotsSwarmIntelligence-Thesis-Project/README.md

 This repository contains a multi-agent swarm robotics simulation implemented using Webots.
 It demonstrates autonomous coordination among a group of robots to perform distributed exploration, mapping, and role-based task execution using behavior-based control and communication.
 The robots dynamically assign roles such as **Queen**, **Keeper**, **Scout**, and **Crawler**, and collaborate to identify and investigate areas of interest.

+## Project blog

+The project can be found here: https://pneumaware.blogspot.com/

 ## Features

 - Decentralized swarm coordination